 The Intune administrator within the Azure portal must have the following Intune roles.
 I would recommend reading Microsoft documentation about the prerequisites and Intune RBAC roles.

 - Update Remote Assistance: Allows administrators to modify the TeamViewer connector settings

 - The Trial version of TeamViewer or TeamViewer license to integrate Intune.
-Also, these license requirements are same for remote assistance of Windows, iOS, and Android.
+Also, these license requirements are the same for remote assistance of Windows, iOS, and Android.